shoeffner/monty/10_RegEx/sheet.md

 ```

 The weird `\ufeff` is the byte order mark, it tells programs how to read the
 data inside the file.
-It is counted single character, so you can either skip it
+It is counted as a single character, so you can either
-(`pgline[1:]`) or parse around it like we do in the example.
-You can use
+skip it (`pgline[1:]`) or parse around it like we do in the example.
+You can
-`repr(...)` to make it visible.
-If you have troubles, try to leave it out, skip
+use `repr(...)` to make it visible.
+If you have troubles, try to leave it out,
-it, parse parts, ...
+skip it, parse parts, ...
 You will be able to get this done.

 Use the author and title information to write the contents you downloaded to
 a file `{author}-{title}.txt`.